MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-admin-integration-pack.md

 ## System requirements

-Before you implement the Integration Pack for Exchange Admin, the following listed software must be installed.
-For more information about installing and configuring Orchestrator and the Exchange Admin Integration Pack, refer to the respective product documentation.
+Before you implement the Integration Pack for Exchange Admin, you must install the following softwares.
+For more information on how to install and configure Orchestrator and the Exchange Admin Integration Pack, refer to the respective product documentation.

 ::: moniker range="<=sc-orch-2019"
 -   System Center 2016 integration packs require System Center 2016 - Orchestrator